-- All occurrences of course enrollment along with associated grades will remain on the student’s academic record as well as evidenced on an official transcript.
+- All occurrences of course enrollment and associated grades will remain on the student's academic record and their official transcript.

-- Once a course is considered passed, credit will be assigned only once per course in satisfying respective degree requirements.
+- Once a course is considered passed, credit is assigned.
+Credit will be assigned only once per course in satisfying respective degree requirements.

-- Students should consult with Drexel Central to determine the impact of course repeats on their financial aid eligibility.
+- Repeating a course could impact a student's ability to receive financial aid.
+More information can be found on Drexel's Satisfactory Academic Progress website.
+Students should consult with Drexel Central to determine the impact of course repeats on their financial aid eligibility.

 - Students who receive VA benefits should consult with Drexel Central and the Office of Veterans' Affairs to determine the impact of course repeats on their eligibility for benefits.
 Please note, the rules governing eligibility for federal financial aid may differ from this academic policy.
 Students are encouraged to connect with Drexel Central for additional guidance regarding financial aid and repeating courses.
 Specifically, students should pay close attention to Drexel's Satisfactory Academic Progress (SAP) requirements.